Acceptable Use Policy

 6. Advertising will be permitted on the District’s computer network resources with the prior approval of the appropriate administrator.

-7. The download, use, hosting, or distribution of copyrighted material and software is illegal and prohibited on the District’s computer network resources, unless it falls within an exception to the use of copyrighted materials.
+7. The download, use, hosting, or distribution of copyrighted material and software is illegal and prohibited on the District’s computer network resources unless it falls within an exception to the use of copyrighted materials.

 E. Intellectual Property (Copyright)

-1. No copyrighted material is to be placed on the District’s computer network resources without written permission from the copyright owner.
+1. No copyrighted material is to be placed on the District’s computer network resources without written permission from the copyright owner unless it falls within an exception to the use of copyrighted materials.

-2. No copyrighted material (including music, games, videos, and software) may be hosted or distributed within or from the District's computer network resources without written permission from the Copyright owner and must be approved by the Technology and Information Systems Services Division, unless it falls within an exception to the use of copyrighted materials.
+2. No copyrighted material (including music, games, videos, and software) may be hosted or distributed within or from the District's computer network resources without written permission from the copyright owner and must be approved by the Technology and Information Systems Services Division unless it falls within an exception to the use of copyrighted materials.

 3. All users of the District’s network resources must agree not to submit, publish, or display any type of material that violates this AUP.